 4. Great Ornamental Value

-Dracaenas have long been gardener’s favorite for their ornamental value.
+Dracaenas have long been gardeners’ favorite for their ornamental value.
 Straight long leaves of any of the dracaena varieties inevitably create a striking image wherever you place them.
 The bushy young plants are perfect for tabletops or desks.
-As they mature, they develop woody stems and turn tall, which adds a bright splash of texture to both indoor and outdoor space.
+As they mature, they develop woody stems and turn tall, which adds a bright splash of texture to both indoor and outdoor spaces.
 Also, you can choose variegated ones if you are looking for contrasting colors.
 Not to mention the rich dracaena genus has small and manageable plants like lucky bamboo too.

 Also Read: 7 Amazing Rubber Plant Benefits

 There isn’t anything that can go wrong with dracaenas as they are very forgiving.
-Tolerating a wide variety of condition makes them so common and sought after.
+Tolerating a wide variety of conditions makes them so common and sought after.
 They don’t require much watering and are adaptable to low-light conditions.
-Plus, when it comes to fertilization, two-three times in a year will suffice.
+Plus, when it comes to fertilization, two-three times a year will suffice.
 We also added them to our list of plants that can grow without direct sunlight.

 6. Dracaena Absorbs Lead (Pb)

 Lead is a poisonous metal and causes serious health problems.
 Lead exposure due to ingestion or breathing in can cause similar effects.
 Short-term overexposure can cause stomach pain, loss of appetite, memory loss, low concentration, weakness, etc. Moreover, its prolonged high exposure can even kill you.
 Lead-contaminated house dust is one of the major sources of Lead poisoning in the United States.
 To learn about more sources, click here.